 One more factor of hidden costs is related to hardware specifications.
 For example, some TMS only support iOS or specific versions of Windows or Android operating systems or require installing unique hardware devices.
 It is essential that you download apps with special purposes APIs as drivers for hardware devices.
 Because some TMS software demands a corresponding hardware base, your company may have to update the core processor or make replacements, which can substantially add up to your expenses.
 Otherwise, incompatibility can trigger corruption.
 To mitigate such risks, a good TMS should be able to run well on low-end PC/web and a variety of mobile devices.

 5. Dispute Settlement Cost

-In addition to operation optimization, a TMS helps companies monitor freight efficiently, guide drivers, schedule deliveries and improve services, which provides you 4 valuable benefits.
+In addition to operation optimization, a TMS helps companies monitor freight efficiently, guide drivers, schedule deliveries, and improve services, which provides you 4 valuable benefits.
 As a TMS acts as a core processor related to your business functionalities, it can’t be easily changed.
 If you choose an incompatible TMS, which is not fit for your purposes, you might bear repercussions in all aspects (for uninstallation and replacement), not to mention resources and time wasted.
-Thus, choosing a right TMS solution and more importantly a reliable TMS software provider is of great importance to your business.
+Thus, choosing the right TMS solution and more importantly, a reliable TMS software provider is of great importance to your business.